vincentchemistry/vincentchemistry.github.io/research/index.md

 Hydrogen bonding is a cornerstone of biological recognition, but replicating its strength and selectivity in aqueous environments remains a major hurdle.
 In water, solvent molecules compete with receptor–guest interactions, often weakening binding.

-To address this, we developed **dynamic covalent strategies** that pair imine formation with oxidation to yield stable macrocyclic and cage-like receptors.
+To address this challenge, we developed **dynamic covalent strategies** that pair imine formation with oxidation to yield macrocyclic and cage-like receptors.
 These structures are **highly modular**, allowing fine-tuning of **hydrophobic surfaces**, **electrostatics**, and **binding pocket geometry** for optimal function in water.

 This approach reinvigorates hydrogen bonding as a viable interaction for aqueous molecular recognition, with potential applications in **drug delivery**, **biosensing**, and **environmental monitoring**.

 <div class="figure-row">
   <img src="/assets/images/dynamic-synthesis.png" alt="Dynamic Synthesis Scheme" style="max-width: 60%; border-radius: 8px;">
   <p class="caption">Figure 1.
-Dynamic imine synthesis followed by oxidation yields water-stable hydrogen bonding receptors.
+Dynamic imine synthesis followed by oxidation yields water-compatable hydrogen bonding receptors.
 [Chem.
 Eur.
 J. 2023, 29, e202300524]</p>
 </div>

 <div class="figure-row">